This story begins with a murder.

 George falls from the building and Sue praises the stunt work once again.

-Sue: Where the hell do they go from here?
-Does the orchid bring George back from the dead?
+Sue: So where the hell do they go from here?
+Does the orchid bring George back from the dead or something?

 Me: Black Orchid is only two episodes, love.